lbragile/TabMerger/README.md

 #### HIGH PRIORITY :exclamation::exclamation:

-- [ ] Integrate testing with Cypress or Puppeteer? ◀= I couldn't figure out how to test Chrome API since Cypress does not seem to allow redirection to `chrome://` URLs.
+- [ ] Integrate testing with Cypress or Puppeteer? &rarr; I couldn't figure out how to test Chrome API since Cypress does not seem to allow redirection to `chrome://` URLs.
 Ideally would also have code coverage reports.
-- [ ] Pinned tab information =▶ settings options (by default **DO NOT** merge pinned tabs)
+- [ ] Pinned tab information &rarr; settings options (by default **DO NOT** merge pinned tabs)
-- [ ] Star groups (favourites) - moves group to top (can be used to sort groups?)
+- [ ] Star groups (favourites) &rarr; moves group to top (can be used to sort groups?)
 - [ ] Lock groups to prevent accidental deleting (or changing)
 - [ ] Undo deleted tabs (store all relevant details for up to 5 tabs).
 Only apply to single tab removal?
 - [ ] Tab drag from URL lock into TabMerger (like in bookmarks saving)